Lew Scott

-Lewis Simon Scott (born June 6, 1943) is a former American football defensive back who played one season for the Denver Broncos.
+Lewis Simon Scott (born June 6, 1943) is an American former professional football player who was a defensive back for one season with the Denver Broncos of the American Football League (AFL).
 He played quarterback and wide receiver in college.

 Early life and education

 Lew Scott was born on June 6, 1943, in Bryn Mawr, Pennsylvania.
 He went to high school at West Conshohocken High School and at Upper Merion Area High School.
 While at Upper Merion, he was a standout in football and track, and won the State Championship in the 440 and 880.
 He went to college at Mesa Junior College.
 He was there from 1962 to 1963 before transferring to Oregon State.
 While he was at Mesa Junior college, he was a quarterback.
 When he was at Oregon State, he was a defensive back and receiver.
 In 1965, he had 6 catches for 77 yards.

 Professional career

-Denver Broncos

 He signed with the Denver Broncos in 1966.
 He played in 13 games; mostly on special teams as a return specialist.